tdulcet/Thunderbird-Send/README.md

 * Does NOT require a Firefox Account (FxA) or any other accounts, all uploads are anonymous
 * Supports the light/dark mode of your system automatically
 * Follows the [Thunderbird Photon Design](https://style.thunderbird.net/)
-* Translated into five languages
+* Translated into seven languages

 More information on the encryption used can be found in the official Send service documentation [here](https://github.com/timvisee/send/blob/master/docs/encryption.md).

 ❤️ Please visit [tealdulcet.com](https://www.tealdulcet.com/) to support this extension and my other software development.

-This add-on is not affiliated with Mozilla, Firefox or any Send service instance.
+This add-on is not affiliated with Mozilla, Firefox, Thunderbird or any Send service instance.

 ## Download